88131 Lindau

 Direction

-You now ride, well equipped, always along the railway embankment in the direction of Wasserburg am Bodensee.
-During the tour, keep to the trail markings with the No. 1.
+Now, well equipped, continue along the railway embankment in the direction of Wasserburg am Bodensee.
+During the tour, keep to the signposts with the number 1.

-Once you reach the mainland, turn left over the tracks towards Bad Schachen.
-You will ride along the lakeside promenade, the Lotzbeckweg, and have a clear view of the powder tower on Lindau Island.
-You will pass a small rarity: one of the last wooden bathhouses on stilts, as there were many of them on Lake Constance a hundred years ago.
-The Aeschach baths are still in use today.
-Now you walk close to the shore to the first two viewpoints "Lotzbeckpark" and "Giebelbach".
+Once you reach the mainland, turn left over the railway tracks towards Bad Schachen.
+You cycle along the lakeside promenade, the Lotzbeckweg, and have a clear view of the powder tower on Lindau Island.
+You pass a little rarity: one of the last wooden bathhouses on stilts, as there were many of them on Lake Constance a hundred years ago.
+The Aeschach baths are still in operation today.
+Now you head close to the shore to the first two viewpoints "Lotzbeckpark" and "Giebelbach".

-The "Lotzbeckpark" vantage point, located directly on Lake Constance, offers a panoramic view, not only far across the water.
+The "Lotzbeckpark" vantage point, located directly on Lake Constance, offers a panoramic view, and not just far across the water.
 If you look back at the shore from here, you get a good impression of the elegance of the "Bavarian Riviera".
-The shore region was already given this name at the end of the 19th century.
-At that time, the idyll of this landscape had long since been discovered by aristocrats, rich industrialists and wealthy merchants.
-They had villas built here by renowned architects and parks laid out by horticulturalists.
+The shore region was given this name at the end of the 19th century.
+At that time, the idyllic landscape had long been discovered by aristocrats, rich industrialists and wealthy merchants.
+They had villas built here by renowned architects and parks created by horticultural artists.

-This was also the case for the royal Bavarian chamberlain Carl Ludwig Freiherr von Lotzbeck.
-He finally decided not only to spend his summers in Lindau, but to live here completely.
+The royal Bavarian chamberlain Carl Ludwig Freiherr von Lotzbeck was no exception.
+He eventually decided not only to spend his summers in Lindau, but to live here permanently.
 His descendants continued to live here until the second half of the 20th century.
 Then part of the entire complex, including the villa, fell victim to modernisation plans.
 Today, the former park is home to a residential complex and a hotel.
 Old trees and paths still bear witness to the splendour of the former park.

 Other villas that still exist include Villa Alwind, which once belonged to the König family of sugar manufacturers.
-Leopold König had already built in Bonn, today's Villa "Hammerschmidt".
+Leopold König had already built what is now the Hammerschmidt villa in Bonn.

-If you want to know more: at the "Lotzbeckpark" lookout point, a display board provides information about the history of the "Bavarian Riviera".
+If you would like to find out more, a display board at the Lotzbeckpark viewpoint provides information about the history of the "Bavarian Riviera".

 Lotzbeckweg